connectivecpp/wait-queue/README.md

 The generated Doxygen documentation for `wait_queue` is [here](https://connectivecpp.github.io/wait-queue/).

-## Dependencies
+## Library Dependencies

 The `wait_queue` header file does not have any third-party dependencies.
 It uses C++ standard library headers only.
-The unit test code does have dependencies as noted below.
+The unit test and example code do have dependencies as noted below.

 ## C++ Standard